 SNMA Service Projects

-The Student National Medical Association (SNMA) at UT Southwestern Medical Center has continued with its second year of community service in the Dallas county area with Girls, Inc. The Girls, Inc. Program is an elementary, junior, and high school program that targets minority females in low-income areas.
-The Program has requested volunteers to participate in mentoring and with any other activities that cannot be fully supported by their limited staff.
+The Student National Medical Association (SNMA) at UT Southwestern Medical Center has continued with its second year of community service in the Dallas County area with Girls, Inc. Girls, Inc. is an elementary, junior, and high school program that targets minority females in low-income areas.
+Girls, Inc. has requested volunteers to participate in mentoring and with any other activities that cannot be fully supported by their limited staff.
 UTSW-SNMA members participate in the program every Tuesday and Thursday.

 Health Professions Recruitment and Exposure Program [HPREP]

 The aim of HPREP is to provide minority students with exposure to careers in the health professions.
 The basic program consists of seven to eight Saturday morning sessions that last for four hours.
 Minority physicians and medical students lecture on various issues in the forefront of medicine, and then break into smaller discussion groups.
 Tours of an area medical center, other facilities, and workshops on study skills are integral components of the program

 Each February, UT Southwestern Medical School sponsors a pre-medical conference that places special emphasis on the successful matriculation of minority pre-health profession students into nursing, medical, and allied health study programs.
 The Conference lasts an entire day and covers numerous topics pertaining to the application process, interviews, MCAT preparation, and the ancillary things that can be done to increase an applicants marketability to medical schools.
 UTSW-SNMA and LASO facilitate the conference and UTSW-SNMA and LASO members participate in registration, guided tours of Parkland Memorial Hospital, "Outbreak" – small group sessions, and a panel discussion.